TheoIsDumb/pac/README.md

 if for some reason the pac-completion.bash doesn't work, do this:

-`echo 'complete -W "i ii r s autoremove u info files clean cache-size l count h" pac' >> ~/.bashrc`
+`echo 'complete -W "i interactive r s autoremove u info files clean cache-size l count h" pac' >> ~/.bashrc`

 or ~/.zshrc